Bruce Highway interchange at Roys Road and Bells Creek Road

 Bruce Highway at Roys Road and Bells Creek Road, Beerwah.

 Improved safety and efficiency for local and highway traffic and enhanced connectivity between communities for local residents and visitors to the region.

 - North Coast Region

-Key features of the upgrade will include:
+Key features of the upgrade include: